-In Brazil, hopes to use AI to save wildlife from roadkill fate
+In Brazil, Hopes To Use AI To Save Wildlife From Roadkill Fate

 Bager said a variety of other strategies to stop the bloodshed on Brazilian roads have failed.

-Signage warning drivers to be on the lookout for crossing animals have little influence, he told AFP, leading to a mere three-percent reduction in speed on average.
+Signage warning drivers to be on the lookout for crossing animals have little influence, he told AFP, leading to a mere 3-per cent reduction in speed on average.

 In 2014, he created an app called Urubu with other ecologists, to which thousands of users contributed information, allowing for the identification of roadkill hotspots.